-The Council is required by Regulations under the Act to state the principles to be applied by it in exercising the functions under Part 15 of the Act in respect of the inspection of premises; and the powers under Section 346 of the Act to institute criminal proceedings in respect of the offences specified.
+The Licensing Authority is required by Regulations under the Act to state the principles to be applied by it in exercising the functions under Part 15 of the Act in respect of the inspection of premises and the powers under 346 of the Act to institute criminal proceedings in respect of the offences specified.

-The Council will have regard to the principles of better regulation and any Regulators' Code in force at the time.
-In addition, the Council will act in accordance with the relevant legislation, be guided by the Commission's Guidance and will endeavour at all times to be:
+The Licensing Authority will have regard to the principles of better regulation and the Regulators' Code.
+In addition, the Licensing Authority will act in accordance with the relevant legislation, be guided by the Commissions Guidance and will endeavour at all times to be:

-- proportionate the Council will only intervene when necessary: any remedies will be appropriate to the risk posed, and costs identified and minimised - accountable decisions will be justified and subject to public scrutiny - consistent any rules and standards will be joined up and implemented fairly - transparent the Council will be open and any licence conditions will be kept simple and user friendly and - targeted regulation will be focused on the problem with the aim of minimising side effects
+- proportionate the Licensing Authority will only intervene when necessary any remedies will be appropriate to the risk posed and costs identified and minimised - accountable decisions will be justified and subject to public scrutiny - consistent any rules and standards will be joined up and implemented fairly - transparent the Licensing Authority will be open and any licence conditions will be kept simple and user friendly, and - targeted regulation will be focused on the problem with the aim of minimising side effects